3ng7n33r/KnowledgeBase/src/webdevelopment/backend/django/restframework.md

 	```
 	The implementation can be checked in the django shell by importing the serializer and calling *$ print(repr(Serializername()))*

 2. Just like the Serializer often has similar tasks, the API IO is also normally fairly similar.
-Therefore, the view necess
+Therefore, the view necessary to make the api connect with the outer world, can be simplified using generic class based views.
+An API that retrieves all elements of a database with a get request can be implemented like this:

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTczMzIzOTA2LC0yMDM1MjcxODg5XX0=
+eyJoaXN0b3J5IjpbNjM5MjcyODkzLC0yMDM1MjcxODg5XX0=
 -->